Carousel Fraud

 Often, cases of carousel fraud involve innocent businesses and, in the past, this has caused for these businesses to lose out.
 This is because HMRC would hold back VAT repayments to these innocent businesses as the VAT was not given in the first place by the missing trader.
 However, carousel vat fraud now costs the HMRC a great deal in lost tax avoided by fraudsters.
 According to a European Parliament report, it is estimated that, in 2015, the UK government lost between £0.5 billion to £1 billion from such scams.

-Not only is MTIC fraud damaging to the innocent businesses and HMRC, but it’s also damaging to the general public.
-With heavy VAT losses, the Government loses money that could have potentially be spent on the provision or improvement of public infrastructure and services, such as schools, public transport and hospitals.
+Not only is MTIC fraud damaging to innocent businesses and HMRC, but it’s also damaging to the general public.
+With heavy VAT losses, the Government loses money that could have potentially been spent on the provision or improvement of public infrastructure and services, such as schools, public transport and hospitals.
 This is why it’s vital for legitimate businesses and HMRC to be extra vigilant.

-Highly-organised criminal groups typically conduct VAT carousel fraud, and it is common for these criminals to use the fraudulent money they have illegitimately collected for the funding of other criminal activities, such as drug trafficking or terrorism.
+Highly organised criminal groups typically conduct VAT carousel fraud, and it is common for these criminals to use the fraudulent money they have illegitimately collected for the funding of other criminal activities, such as drug trafficking or terrorism.

 What happens in a carousel VAT fraud investigation?